panoply/vscode-liquid/README.md

 # Formatting

-Formatting can be enable/disabled via the command palette and will respect the `editor.formatOnSave` setting.
-When Liquid formatting is **enabled** the extension will format (beautify) HTML, Liquid or Jekyll files in your workspace as it will assume these files contain Liquid syntax.
+Formatting can be enable/disabled via the command palette and will respects `editor.formatOnSave` setting.
+When Liquid formatting is **enabled** the extension will format HTML, JSON and all suffixed `.liquid` file names that is supported.
+You can **disabled** beautification at any time and also define a set of ignored directories and/or files.
+Formatting uses a default set of style rules which will enforce a consistent coding style.
+You can customize and overwrite the defaults within `.liquidrc` file or alternatively use the `liquid.format.*` workspace setting option.

-Formatting uses a default set of style rules which enforce a consistent coding style.
-You can customize the format rules and overwrite the defaults using a `.liquidrc` file or alternatively use the `liquid.format.rules` workspace setting option.
+Code beautification uses [Prettify](https://github.com/panoply/prettify) to facilitate formatting capabilities.
+Prettify uses the late are powerful Sparser lexing algorithm and have been specifically development for Liquid contained in Markup, Scripts and Styles.
+Prettify exposes a granular set of beautification rules, so take a peek at the [playground](https://liquify.dev/prettify).

 ### Using .liquidrc rule file